ahrimaz/next-movie-rater/README.md

    - Update homepage queries to only display admin ratings (limited to 3)
    - Add "View All" link to the full admin ratings page
    - Ensure proper filtering of movies by admin user ID

+5b. **Community Ratings Integration**
+   - Add community ratings section on the homepage below admin ratings
+   - Create API query for latest non-admin user ratings with limit=3
+   - Add a "View All Community Ratings" link to full community ratings page
+   - Create a new page to view all community ratings at /community-ratings
+   - Implement visual separation between admin and community sections
+   - Include user attribution for each community rating

 6. **User Profile Implementation**
    - Create user profile page that displays only that user's ratings